-Apple has released the third public beta for macOS Mojave.
-Announced at WWDC 2018, macOS 10.14 Mojave has a number of major new features including dark mode, desktop stacks, updates for Finder and Quick Look, new screenshot capture tool, and many more.
+Apple has released the eighth public beta for macOS Mojave.
+Announced at WWDC 2018, macOS 10.14 Mojave has a number of major new features including dark mode, desktop stacks, updates to Finder and Quick Look, new screenshot capture tool, and many more.
 You can try out all these new features by following our guide on how to download and install macOS Mojave public beta 8 on your Mac.

-If you already have macOS Mojave public beta installed on your Mac, go to System Preferences, Software Update to download the third public beta.
+If you already have macOS Mojave public beta installed on your Mac, go to System Preferences, Software Update to download the new beta.
 This is Apple’s new system software update user interface in macOS Mojave.
 You don’t have to go to Mac App Store > Updates anymore to download system updates.

 Check if your Mac is compatible with macOS Mojave